ayanpan/boomi-pgp-cert-with-expiry/README.md

 # Create PGP Certitificate for Boomi with Expiry Date

-Presently, there's a limitation in Boomi that we cannot set the Expiry Date of a PGP certificate.
-Due to this, the PGP Certificate created in Boomi doesn't have an Expiry Date, causing
+##Problem Statement:
+When we create a PGP Certificate in Boomi, the Expiry Date isn't set by Boomi.

+##Analysis:
+This is a Boomi product limitation.

+##Solution:
+**Step-1:** Generate the PGP Certificate in an external tool/software, and export